tabeedkryptomind/micor-services-wallets-generation/README.md

 docker run -it -p 5000:5000 -v ${PWD}:/wallets python bash

-# To run the application
+# To run the application  in terminal
 python3 main.py
 ```